djtm/syncthing-docker-scratch/README.md

 ## Running

 Run an image using the run.sh script.
 Adjust the script to mount the directories you want to share.
+Run as the user you want syncthing to run as.